 These signs and symptoms will improve with time.
-If you're concerned or quite uncomfortable, call your doctor.
+If you're concerned or quite uncomfortable, call your health care provider.

 Take it easy for the rest of the day after your endoscopy.
 After receiving a sedative, you may feel alert, but your reaction times are affected and judgment is delayed.

 When you receive the results of your endoscopy will depend on your situation.
-If, for instance, your doctor performed the endoscopy to look for an ulcer, you may learn the findings right after your procedure.
-If he or she collected a tissue sample (biopsy), you may need to wait a few days to get results from the testing laboratory.
-Ask your doctor when you can expect the results of your endoscopy.
+If, for instance, the endoscopy was performed to look for an ulcer, you may learn the findings right after your procedure.
+If a tissue sample (biopsy) was collected, you may need to wait a few days to get results from the testing laboratory.
+Ask your provider when you can expect the results of your endoscopy.